Sun Fengchun

 Sun Fengchun (born 6 June 1958) is a Chinese engineer specializing in new energy vehicles, currently serving as a professor at Beijing Institute of Technology and director of National Engineering Laboratory for Electric Vehicles.
 He is an academician of the Chinese Academy of Engineering (CAE).

 Biography

 Sun was born in Linli County, Hunan, on 6 June 1958.
 In 1978, he attended Hunan University, graduating with a bachelor's degree in engineering mechanics.
 He went on to receive his master's degree and doctor's degree in vehicle engineering from Beijing Institute of Technology in 1984 and 1989, respectively.
-In August 1987, he pursued advanced studies at Technical University of Berlin, and returned to China in May 1989.
+In August 1987, he pursued advanced studies at Technische Universität Berlin, and returned to China in May 1989.
 After graduating, he stayed at the university and worked successively as a lecturer (1989–1990), associate professor (1990–1994), professor (1994–present), and vice president (2002–2016).